sircus/site-boilerplate/README.md

   - is ( A == B )
   - isnot ( A !== B)

 More comparisons [here](https://github.com/danharper/Handlebars-Helpers) but no npm registry. just copy.
 And more useful helpers [here](https://github.com/helpers) by Helper team.
+Some helpers need to check on compatible gulp.

 ## developments